jpsdr/MKVToolnix-Windows-7/README.Windows.md

 spotty support for for a long time.
 Additionally the author doesn't use Visual C++ himself and couldn't provide project files for it.

-# 1. Building with a mingw cross compiler
+# 1. Building with a MinGW cross compiler

 ## 1.1.
 Preparations

 You will need:

-- a mingw cross compiler
+- a MinGW cross compiler
 - roughly 4 GB of free space available

 Luckily there's the [M cross environment project](http://mxe.cc/) that provides an easy-to-use way of setting up the cross-compiler and all required libraries.

-mxe is a fast-changing project.
+MXE is a fast-changing project.
 In order to provide a stable basis for compilation, the author maintains his own fork.
 That fork also includes a couple of changes that cause libraries to be compiled only with the features required by MKVToolNix saving compilation time and deployment space.
 In order to retrieve that fork, you need `git`.
-Then to the
+Then do the
 following:

     git clone https://github.com/mbunkus/mxe $HOME/mxe

-The rest of this guide assumes that you've unpacked mxe into the directory `$HOME/mxe`.
+The rest of this guide assumes that you've unpacked MXE into the directory `$HOME/mxe`.

 ## 1.2.
 Automatic build script